+Yes, OCD is a real disorder.
 Obsessive-compulsive disorder is characterized by irrational fears and thoughts that lead to compulsions.
 Fears and thoughts are often referred to as obsessions, while compulsions are compulsive behaviors.
 OCD looks different in each individual.
 The OCD experience, or how OCD is expressed, can range greatly from person to person.
 OCD may center around fear of germs or arranging objects in a specific manner.
 The mental disorder is not limited to those obsessions and compulsions, though.

 What Does OCD Feel Like?

 Though OCD can vary, one thing about the disorder is somewhat consistent: Overwhelming thoughts are often at the root of the OCD experience.
 These thoughts can be so powerful to some that they can convince them otherwise on a subject they were certain about.
 For example, let’s say you leave the house and lock the door.
 On your ride to work, you begin having thoughts that you left the door unlocked.
 These thoughts can become so powerful that you begin to believe that you left the door unlocked.

 In this case, someone with OCD may even turn around because the urge to check the door becomes so overwhelming.
 Someone with severe OCD will experience this type of feeling several times a day, interrupting their daily life.

 Intrusive thoughts can be hard to ignore, especially for someone with obsessive-compulsive disorder.
 Someone with OCD can lose control of their thoughts entirely.
 In this case, the mind becomes completely absorbed by obsessions.

 What does OCD feel like?
 OCD symptoms can be classified into five themes.
 These themes do not cover every single obsession.
 However, most forms of OCD fall within these themes:

 - Fear of dirt or contamination